katehiam/bookmarks/README.md

 - Have browser history functionality when navigating pages.
 - Be simple to understand for the user.
 - Include a project README.
+- Clean up event listeners attached to elements when removing those elements from page.

 ### 2.3 Can Have